 The only thing to remember is that some companies don’t deliver to P.O.
 Boxes, so you might not be able to use it for all your packages.

 Find a Package Guard Device

-If you’re worried about porch pirates, a package storage device can be very useful.
-A branded device, the Package Guard, allows you to create a safe place to store your package.
+If you’re worried about porch pirates, a package safe or some other storage device can be very useful.
+One branded device, the Package Guard, allows you to create a safe place to store your package.
 If a thief tries to steal it without entering the passcode, an alarm sounds, alerting anyone nearby to the theft.

 Although this branded option has caused quite the buzz online, there are other package guarding options you can use if you want to set up a system outside your home.